Sirai: Production

 Sirai was a short story written by Anuradha Ramanan and published in 1980.
 The story, which was published in the Tamil magazine Ananda Vikatan, won a gold medal for the best short story.
-When Anandhi Films approached R. C. Sakthi to direct a film for them, he suggested to adapt the short story for the screen, and they agreed despite initial hesitance.
-Sakthi wrote the film adaptation's screenplay, while Mohan of Anandhi produced the film.
-Cinematography was handled by the duo Vishwam–Nataraj, and editing by G. Radhakrishnan.
-A subplot was created, involving a farm-worker wooing a politician's daughter.
+Lakshmi, who liked the story, suggested R. C. Sakthi to adapt it for the screen, and promised to act if he did.
+When Anandhi Films approached Sakthi to direct a film for them, he pitched Sirai, and they agreed despite initial hesitance.
+The film was produced by Mohan of Anandhi, cinematography was handled by the duo Vishwam–Nataraj, and editing by G. Radhakrishnan.
+Sakthi chose Rajesh for the character of Anthony as he felt his physique suited the character very well.
+The film was launched at Prasad Studios.
 Most of the film was shot on actual locales, with minimal use of sets, although shooting also took place at Vauhini Studios.
 It was made as a CinemaScope film.
-Sakthi revealed he chose Rajesh for the character of Antony as he felt his physique suited the character very well.